-We recommend that you take out travel insurance because, in the event of a last minute cancellation of your 3-day Inca Trail trip, your prepaid, non-refundable Inca Trail travel permit can be reimbursed.
-Similarly, if you become ill or injured while away from home, you can be reimbursed for treatment provided as a result of a covered medical emergency during your trip.
+We recommend that you take out travel insurance, if you become ill or injured while away from home, you can be reimbursed for treatment provided as a result of a covered medical emergency during your trip.

-This is a demanding hike, so good physical condition is strongly recommended.
-The classic altitude differences on the Inca Trail make the trek difficult.
+This is a moderate hike, so good physical condition is strongly recommended.

 Frequently Asked Questions